ultimate271/notes/rowling/Harry/harry01.10.summary.md

 As they follow Snape, they hear the troll.
 They lock it from following them, but then later, they hear a scream from the girls bathroom.
-After going back and saving Hermione in a rather humourous mismatch of distraction and antics, the three of them get caught by McGonagall, Snape, Quirrell, and Dumbledore.
+After going back and saving Hermione in a rather humourous mismatch of distraction and antics, the three of them get caught by McGonagall, Snape, Quirrell.
 Hermione lies about what happened to get Harry and Ron out of trouble.
 Hermione is deducted 5 points and Harry and Ron are given 5 points to Gryffindor.

 Hermione becomes friends with the two thereafter.